 For more about the finer details of the extension of copyright in sound recordings, see Toronto-based lawyer Bob Tarantino's article The Complexities of Canada's Extension of Copyright Duration for Sound Recordings.

-What is a Public Domain Work in Canada?
+What Is a Public Domain Work in Canada?

 As in other countries, once copyright has expired in a work, the work is said to be in the public domain.
 The work is no longer protected by copyright and can be used freely, without obtaining permission from or compensating the copyright owner.

-Works of Mozart and Shakespeare are in the public domain and can be copied freely (provided the works are not adaptations).
+For example, works of Mozart and Shakespeare are in the public domain and can be copied freely (provided the works are not adaptations).

 Once copyright expires, moral rights also expire, and a work may be freely adapted and used without the author’s name on it.
 In some countries, however, moral rights are in perpetuity and exist even after copyright in a work expires.
 For example, moral rights are in perpetuity in Italy.